aws-samples/sagemaker-ssh-helper/README.md

 - [Connecting to SageMaker inference endpoints with SSM](#inference)
 - [Connecting to SageMaker batch transform jobs](#batch-transform)
 - [Connecting to SageMaker processing jobs](#processing)
+- [Forwarding TCP ports over SSH tunnel](#port-forwarding) - to access remote apps like Dask or Streamlit
 - [Remote debugging with PyCharm Debug Server over SSH](#pycharm-debug-server) - let SageMaker run your code that connects to PyCharm, to start line-by-line debugging with [PyDev.Debugger](https://pypi.org/project/pydevd-pycharm/), a.k.a. pydevd
 - [Remote code execution with PyCharm / VSCode over SSH](#remote-interpreter) - let PyCharm run or debug your code line-by-line inside SageMaker container with SSH interpreter
 - [Local IDE integration with SageMaker Studio over SSH for PyCharm / VSCode](#studio) - iterate fast on a single node at early stages of development without submitting SageMaker jobs